Jeremy enjoys gaming when not helping manage the college he graduated from.

 - Trample (deals excess battle damage to opponent when battling creatures)

-- Double-strike to all your dragons whenever they attack
+- Grants double strike to all your dragons whenever they attack

-Double-strike is one of the best traits in the entire game, essentially letting a creature attack twice in a single turn.
-Atarka not only gives it to itself, but all your winged reptiles whenever they strike.
-Add in Atarka's trample effect, and your opponent will be unable to adequately defend against your double-damaged, creature-piercing allies.
+Double strike is one of the best traits in the entire game, essentially letting a creature attack twice with every blow; Atarka not only gives it to herself, but all your winged reptiles whenever they strike.
+Add in Atarka's trample effect, and your opponent will soon perish against your double damage, creature-piercing allies.

 6. Scourge of the Throne